PhysTEC Logo

 Connect with Us

 PhysTEC staff are dedicated to promoting physics teacher education, and we want to help you access funding and support to recruit and prepare more high school physics teachers in your area.
-We welcome all questions and consultation requests during the RFP cycle.
+We welcome all questions and consultation requests.
 Please contact the PhysTEC team for more information.

 PhysTEC has offered various grants to enable member institutions to establish and grow physics teacher education (PTE) programs and communities of physics teacher educators.
 We have also developed a new professional development initiative focused on invested faculty who are not quite ready to seek direct funding for their PTE programs.

 Each of these opportunities has provided prestige, professional development, and tools and resources for institutions to develop thriving programs.
-They have also include travel support to participate in the annual PhysTEC Conference.
+They have also included travel support to participate in the annual PhysTEC Conference.

 Budget: $15,000 over 2 years